You are here

 - representations about sleep apnoea, Obstructive Sleep Apnoea (OSA) and Central Sleep Apnea/Apnoea (CSA) in relation to Continuous Positive Airway Pressure (CPAP) equipment

-Details of permissions are available from the published notices of approved & permitted restricted representations.
+Copies of the written notices of approval or permission for the use of restricted representations are available from the published notices of approved and permitted restricted representations.

-Unless the permission has been granted to a specific person or business, all advertisers promoting therapeutic goods that are the subject of these permissions are exempted.
+- the permission has been granted to a specific person or business

 Applying for approval to use restricted representations